a-casper/practicing-with-git/README.md

 ## Galvanize

 Version Control is fun.
-Let's make some changes.
+Let's make some more changes.

+See the changes.